 Lough Nambraddan Fintown County Donegal.
 Reflections on Lough Nambraddan near Fintown County Donegal

 Keadew Lower Barnesmore County Donegal.
 Amazing Hand of Nature near Donegal Town County Donegal

 Beltany Stone Circle, Beltany, Raphoe, County Donegal.
 Just three kilometres south of Raphoe on the summit of Beltany Hill stands a Neolithic stone circle (800 – 1400BC) called Beltany Stone Circle.
 This stone circle comprises of 64 standing stones but it is thought that there may have been originally 80 stones.
 One of the stones which is about 2 metres in height stands to the southeast of the circle.
 It probably had some function related to the pagan ceremonies held in the circle

 Kiltooris Lake near Dawros Bay Rossbeg County Donegal.

 Oakfield Park, Raphoe, County Donegal.
 There's a 4.5km narrow gauge railway with a diesel and steam train operating passenger trips daily.
 This is a magical way to explore the park’s gardens as the train passes through flower meadows, beautiful woodlands, willow tunnels, oak circles, boardwalks, heritage trees, a wooden causeway and sparkling streams and lakes.

 Lough Cuill, Laghey County Donegal

 Lough Eske from the Sky.
 This lake lies to the northeast of Donegal Town, to which it is connected by the River Eske.
 The lake is about 900 acres (3.6 km2) in size and is surrounded to the north, east and west by the Bluestack Mountains.

 Lough Finn, along with its neighbouring village of Fintown, was named after a mythological woman, Finngeal, who drowned in the lake after attempting to save her wounded brother Feargamhain.
 The water from Lough Finn outflows into the River Finn.

-Last Light on Kiltooris Lake near Dawros Bay County Donegal.
+Kiltooris Lake Dawros Bay County Donegal.
+Last Light.